Pikix

 Using windows XP

-Uncompress the "pikix_v8_universal_princess.zip" archive on your hard drive and execute "Pikix.exe".
+Extract the "pikix_v10_megalomaniac_panda.zip" archive on your hard drive and execute "Pikix.exe".

 Using the GP2X

-Uncompress the "pikix_v8_universal_princess.zip" archive on your hard drive and copy its content into your GP2X SD card.
-Via the "game" menu of your console, execute "Pikix".
+Extract the "pikix_v10_megalomaniac_panda.zip" archive on your hard drive and copy its content into your GP2X SD card.
+Via the "game" menu of your console, launch "Pikix".

 Quick use

-As the archive includes a few demo footages, it is ready for a quick mix.
+The archive includes a few demo footages, it is ready for a quick test.

-On the title screen, press start (or keyboard space bar) to reach the the playlist selection screen.
+On the title screen, choose "mix" to reach the the playlist selection screen.

 Press B to load the first playlist, and mix!